heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 [`java.base` module](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/module-summary.html).

-It has originally been developed in C in the context of the Unix operating system.
+It has originally been developed in C in the context of the Unix operating system by Berkeley University.
 It has been ported to Java and is now available on many platform and languages.

 To make it simple, a socket is just like a file that you can open, read from,